Design science (methodology): A three-cycle view

-Design science research can be seen as an embodiment of three closely related cycles of activities.
-The relevance cycle initiates design science research with an application context that not only provides the requirements for the research as inputs but also defines acceptance criteria for the ultimate evaluation of the research results.
+DSR can be seen as an embodiment of three closely related cycles of activities.
+The relevance cycle initiates DSR with an application context that not only provides the requirements for the research as inputs but also defines acceptance criteria for the ultimate evaluation of the research results.
 The rigor cycle provides past knowledge to the research project to ensure its innovation.
 It is incumbent upon the researchers to thoroughly research and reference the knowledge base in order to guarantee that the designs produced are research contributions and not routine designs based upon the application of well-known processes.
 The central design cycle iterates between the core activities of building and evaluating the design artifacts and processes of the research.

 Ethical issues

-Design science research in itself implies an ethical change from describing and explaining of the existing world to shaping it.
-One can question the values of IS research, i.e. whose values and what values dominate it, emphasizing that research may openly or latently serve the interests of particular dominant groups.
-The interests served may be those of the host organization as perceived by its top management, those of IS users, those of IS professionals or potentially those of other stakeholder groups in society.
+DSR in itself implies an ethical change from describing and explaining of the existing world to shaping it.
+One can question the values of information system research, i.e., whose values and what values dominate it, emphasizing that research may openly or latently serve the interests of particular dominant groups.
+The interests served may be those of the host organization as perceived by its top management, those of information system users, those of information system professionals or potentially those of other stakeholder groups in society.

+Academic Examples of Design Science Research

+There are limited references to examples of DSR, but Adams has completed two PhD research topics using Peffers et al.'s DSRP (both associated with digital forensics but from different perspectives):